Leroymilo/FurnitureFramework/doc/Complex Fields/Lights.md

 ## Color

 A way to give a tint to your light source, if you don't want to modify the texture itself.
-The `Color` is the _Name_ of a color, see [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (R, G, B and A are not accepted).
+The `Color` is the _Name_ of a color, see [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (RGB values are not accepted).
 Defaults to `White` (which will not affect the color of the texture).

 # Examples